M. Jacqui Alexander: Article summary

 M. Jaqui Alexander uses the legislation passed in the 90's to illustrate the ways in which colonialist and imperialist thought has been implemented in the Caribbean in order to promote institutions of patriarchal heteronomativity in the financially vulnerable Islands.
 These pieces of legislation, i.e. the Sexual Offenses Act and Structural Adjustment policies; while executed with good intentions, only serve to promote the fetishization and commodification of Caribbean culture and the Black bodies that reside there.

-At the time that Alexander was writing this article, Trinidad & Tobago was going through financial crisis, which resulted in the island nation having to turn to the IMF and World Bank to help bail them out of the debt that they had accrued throughout this financial crisis.
+At the time that Alexander was writing this article, Trinidad and Tobago was going through financial crisis, which resulted in the island nation having to turn to the IMF and World Bank to help bail them out of the debt that they had accrued throughout this financial crisis.
 Because of this, the IMF and World Bank were given the leverage to be able to impose large scale structural adjustment policies upon the island nation and collect an absorbent amount of interest.
 This occurrence and the result is addressed in Alexander’s journal entry.
 The journal entry itself is split into five sections that address various issues that Jaqui Alexander has found regarding “the politics of law, sexuality, and postcoloniality” in the island nation.